Recurring revenue

 Benefits of recurring revenue

-- Lower acquisition pressure, as fewer new customers are needed monthly
+• Lower acquisition pressure, since fewer net-new customers are needed each month to maintain revenue

 Examples of recurring revenue